caiosba/sidekiq-uniq/README.md

 # Sidekiq Uniq

-This is an extension for Sidekiq that by default doesn't allow a job to be enqueued if it's already in the queue.
+This is an extension for Sidekiq that by default doesn't allow a job to be enqueued if it's already in the queue or being processed.

+It does so by keeping in Redis the information about each job's status, where a job is identified by its class and arguments.
+Possible statuses are: enqueued, running and completed.
+In case a job fails and is unable to release the lock, all status keys expire (by using Redis' `EXPIRE` command) after some time (which can be defined by `Sidekiq::Uniq::Status.expiration = <time in seconds>`).

 Useful to use with recurring jobs, like the ones created by [sidekiq-cron](https://github.com/ondrejbartas/sidekiq-cron).